lucidlemon/paradeiser/README.md

 ### v 0.1.2
 Added paradeiser-hidden-* classes for hiding links on different devices.
 This way you can move links from the navbar to the overflow menu when switching to mobile

+### v 0.2.0
+Paradeiser is now CSS only, thanks to [andreruffert](https://github.com/andreruffert) and the CSS `:target` selector.
+Mind the reworked HTML Markup.